Pedro Almodóvar: 1988–2002: Stardom and critical acclaim

 His next film Kika (1993) centres on the good-hearted, but clueless, makeup artist named Kika (Verónica Forqué) who gets herself tangled in the lives of an American writer (Peter Coyote) and his stepson (Àlex Casanovas).
 A fashion conscious TV reporter (Victoria Abril), who is constantly in search of sensational stories, follows Kika's misadventures.
 Almodóvar used Kika as a critique of mass media, particularly its sensationalism.

-The film is infamous for its rape scene that Almodóvar used for comic effect to set up a scathing commentary on the selfish and ruthless nature of media.
-Kika made its premiere in 1993 and received very negative reviews from film critics worldwide; not just for its rape scene which was perceived as both misogynistic and exploitative, but also for its overall sloppiness.
+The film is infamous for its rape scene, which Almodóvar used for comic effect to set up a scathing commentary on the selfish and ruthless nature of media.
+Kika made its premiere in 1993 and received very negative reviews from film critics worldwide; not just for its rape scene, which was perceived as both misogynistic and exploitative, but also for its overall sloppiness.
 Almodóvar would later refer to the film as one of his weakest works.